 We like watches that were intuitive and easy to use.

 We didn’t put too much weight on accuracy for the GPS watches.
-Accuracy is incredible variable in terms of overall distance and especially real-time pace.
+Accuracy is incredibly variable in terms of overall distance and especially real-time pace.
 Factors including tree and cloud cover, nearby buildings, and terrain all play a role in GPS accuracy.
 And with current GPS technology, all the watches we cover in this list are very accurate over the long haul.

 How much do running watches cost?

 The cost rises as more features are added.
 We feel like the best GPS watch for most runners is the Garmin Forerunner 255 which costs $350.
 Here you get wrist heart rate, a large, easy-to-read screen, a good battery, and more features to help you train better.

 If you don’t care about GPS, a basic chrono watch costs as little as $15 although we like the Timex Ironman watches which do a better job counting laps and look nicer.

 How do I choose the best GPS running watch?

 For the long answer, check out our article on buying a GPS watch.

 But the shorter answer is that you need to decide where your budget meets the features you want.

 Do you want a basic GPS watch?
 Would you like wrist heart rate or programmable workouts?
 Will you use it for other activities besides running?
 High-end watches usually have a better battery and do a good job tracking cycling, swimming, and skiing.